 Martin Jongsma & Ariel Harwood-Jones – Ancaster Canadian Reformed Church

-Composers are invited to submit a hymn tune for a beautiful text by Hamilton Centre member Paul Chappel.
+Composers were invited to submit a hymn tune for a beautiful text by Hamilton Centre member Paul Chappel.
 The three finalists will be performed by Martin Jongsma and soprano Ariel Harwood-Jones, and will be voted on by all registrants to determine the winner of the $100 prize.
-Visit the Get Involved page for more details.

 National Organ Playing Competition Finals